 This promotes a sense of transparency between teams and highlights areas for improvement.

 MaestroQA’s Coaching Sessions charts keep everything you need to know organized, including who coached the agent, the number of sessions a coach has conducted, and the number of sessions an agent has marked as complete.
-You can even attach customer support tickets or CSAT survey results to specific coaching sessions.
+You can even attach customer support tickets or CSAT survey results to coaching sessions.

 High-performing customer support teams aren’t a coincidence—they’re the result of methodical, data-driven coaching.